 - FlashAlert These notifications can be received electronically by visiting www.flashalert.net and/or by watching your local news channel. - Rave These notifications can be received via text and/or email.
-To update your contact information, please reach out to the Registrar. - Facebook This notification will be made utilizing a social media post. - Canvas This notification will be made via a course announcement.
+To update your contact information, please reach out to the Registrar. - Canvas This notification will be made via a course announcement.